zinic/crawl/aspects.md

 Below are a list of rules to help you design aspects.

-### Granting a Check
+### Granting a Skill Check

-An aspect that may be used by the character often comes with a check roll to assess the character's quality of execution.
-Granting a check costs 3 aspect points.
+An aspect that may be used by the character often comes with a skill check roll to assess the character's quality of execution.
+Granting a skill check costs 3 aspect points.

 ### Damage-Range Values